SAP-samples/partner-reference-application/Tutorials/24-Multi-Tenancy-Deployment.md

-# Deploy the Multi-Tenant Application to the Provider SAP BTP Account
+# Deploy Your SAP BTP Multi-Tenant Application

 This tutorial guides you through the steps to deploy and configure the multi-tenant sample application (Poetry Slam Manager) in a dedicated SAP BTP provider subaccount.

-## Build and Deploy the Multi-Tenant Application
+## Build and Deploy to Cloud Foundry

-1. In SAP Business Application Studio, open a new terminal and log on to SAP BTP Cloud Foundry runtime:
+1. Open a new terminal and log on to SAP BTP Cloud Foundry runtime:
 	1. Run the command `cf login`.
-    2. Enter your development user and password, and select the SAP BTP Cloud Foundry *org* and *space* for the application.
+	2. Enter the SAP BTP Cloud Foundry runtime API of your environment, for example, `https://api.cf.eu10.hana.ondemand.com`.
+	3. Enter your development user and password.
+	4. Select the org of the SAP BTP provider subaccount for the application.
+	5. Select the SAP BTP Cloud Foundry runtime space (*app*).

 2. Navigate to the root folder of the project.

 3. Run the command `npm install` on the root folder to install the npm packages.

+4. Run the command `npm install` for the app/poetryslams subfolder.

-4. Run the command `npm install` for the app/router subfolder.
+5. Run the command `npm install` for the app/router subfolder.

+6. Run the command `npm install` for the app/visitors subfolder.

-5. Run the command `npm install` for the mtx/sidecar subfolder.
+7. Run the command `npm install` for the mtx/sidecar subfolder.

-5. Run the command `npm run build` to build the project.
+8. Run the command `npm run build` to build the project.
+The *archive.mtar* is added to the folder *mta_archives*.

-6. To deploy the application, run the command `npm run deploy`.
+9. To deploy the application, run the command `npm run deploy`.

 > Note: The first deployment of the application creates instances of SAP BTP services in the provider subaccount.
 Navigate to the SAP BTP provider subaccount and view the created services.

+> Note: The first deployment of the application creates destinations in the provider subaccount that are required for SAP Build Work Zone.
+Navigate to the SAP BTP provider subaccount and view the created destinations.

+Looking for more details?
+Go to the [SAP Cloud Application Programming Model documentation on how to deploy to SAP BTP Cloud Foundry runtime](https://cap.cloud.sap/docs/guides/deployment/to-cf)

 ## Configure the Application Subdomain (Custom Domain)